Leica X Typ 113 vs Sony RX1R

-The side-by-side display below illustrates the physical size and weight of the Leica X Typ 113 and the Sony RX1R.
+The physical size and weight of the Leica X Typ 113 and the Sony RX1R are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X Typ 113 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R is notably smaller (24 percent) than the Leica X Typ 113.
 Moreover, the RX1R is slightly lighter (1 percent) than the X Typ 113.
 In this context, it is worth noting that neither the X Typ 113 nor the RX1R are weather-sealed.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will obviously take relative prices into account.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X Typ 113 was launched at a somewhat lower price (by 18 percent) than the RX1R, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Leica X Typ 113 features an APS-C sensor and the Sony RX1R a full frame sensor.
 The sensor area in the RX1R is 131 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.